Venkata59-siva/freightmate-springboot/ReadMe.md

 Please follow below steps to run the application
+1. clone the project using git clone cmd
-1. import as existing maven project into the eclipse/springtoolsuite
+1.1 import as existing maven project into the eclipse/springtoolsuite
 2. set the jre as 1.8 in eclipse/springtoolsuite
 3. maven clean install the project mvn clean install